 St. Lawrence's church plays an important role in the celebration of Holy Week, especially for the Maundy Thursday service, and the overnight vigil leading into Good Friday, when St. Lawrence's becomes the Garden of Repose.
 In December, worshippers from many of Caterham's churches join together for the ecumenical carol service , and in August, St. Lawrence Day is celebrated with an ecumenical service.

 For some years, the religious group "The Society of Friends" (Quakers) met every Sunday in St. Lawrence's church.
 As a memento of their association with the church, they presented a tree to be planted in the grounds (view photo in pop-up window).
-Presently it is the meeting place for a Romanian Orthodox group who, every Sunday morning, come from all over SE England for their service.
+Until recently it was the meeting place for a Romanian Orthodox group who, every Sunday morning, came from all over SE England for their service.

 It is indeed a spiritual centre for all.

 A long time ago, in the early days of commercial flight, the church was used as a chapel of rest for the victims of an air disaster.